lukefretwell/distributed-teams/_pages/index.md

 layout: home
 title: Distributed Teams
 description: The Art and Practice of Working Together While Physically Apart
 plug: This new 2nd edition is now available globally in paperback as well as for Kindle and nook e-readers.
-This is also available for bulk purchases.

 img: cover.jpg
 img-amazon: amazon.png